Mass drive-by shooting on Chicago street corner leaves up to 14 wounded, including 3 kids

 "It's heartbreaking that people go out to memorialize someone and then become victims," Ervin said.

-One witness told CBS Chicago about four people who appeared to have been the most seriously injured, including a little girl he said had been shot in the left leg and a man who appeared to have been shot in the head.
+One witness told CBS Chicago one man appeared to have been shot in the head.

-The witness said he saw a car speeding away from the scene.

 for more features.